VenkatSiddish/SQL_Project/README.md

 FROM: Uses a relation as the predicate.

-WHERE: Uses a condition as the predicate; this is optional.
+WHERE: Uses a condition as the predicate;

   UPDATE - This refers to the updating of existing tuple values in the table.

   DELETE - This refers to removing the tuple from the table.